 Gig Economy Lawyers

-In recent years, Audet & Partners, LLP has amassed particular expertise representing workers with new “Gig Economy” companies.
-If you are a Gig Economy worker, the basic legal issue involves whether your employer has properly (and legally) classified you as an independent contractor.
+In recent years, Audet & Partners, LLP has amassed particular expertise representing workers with new “Gig Economy” companies and the ins and outs of Gig law.
+If you are a Gig Economy worker, the basic legal issue under the California Gig worker law involves whether your employer has properly (and legally) classified you as an independent contractor.
 This classification has significant implications for your earnings.
 Independent contractors are denied many of the legal protections and benefits provided to “employees.”

 As experienced Gig Economy lawyers, we can provide a free, confidential consultation and advise whether you may have been improperly classified as an “independent contractor.”
 If so, we may be able to assist you, for example, in recovering financial reimbursement for many of the work-related expenses you have been forced to pay out-of-pocket.

-If you are or have been deemed an “independent contractor” with a “Gig Economy” company and are interested in learning about your potential legal rights to specific benefits as an employer, you are urged to complete and submit our online questionnaire below as soon as possible.
+IIf you are or have been deemed an “independent contractor” with a “Gig Economy” company and are interested in learning about your potential legal rights to specific benefits as an employer, you are urged to complete and submit our online questionnaire below as soon as possible.
+Schedule a consultation to receive legal advice regarding the current California Gig worker law and how this legislation impacts you.

 California Supreme Court Rules in Favor of Independent Contractors